JPNYKW/WPICTF-2019/getaflag.md

 But, that is a dummy.
 (If u click, jump 2 YouTube)
 So, u must open Dev tool. open console.
 U can get a flag!

 9. Enter that copied 2 4m.

-U solved it.
+10. U get the flag.

 # Done